EspressoSystems/nitro-testnode/README.md

 Nitro-testnode brings up a full environment for local nitro testing (with Stylus support) including a dev-mode geth L1, and multiple instances with different roles.

+> Note: This repository is an Espresso Systems–maintained fork, intended for testing the Espresso fork version of the Nitro testnode.

 ### Requirements

 * bash shell